dcefram/blog/content/posts/a-dark-alley/index.md

 What makes him special that I should be treated like as if I did not exist.
 Oh wait, I do exist, whenever I am delayed on sending their *allowance*.

 *Intindihin mo nalang kuya mo, may depression siya*.
 Ok.
 Have you ever thought if I am struggling too?
 Sure, I'm staying strong, putting a smile, acting everything is jolly and great.
-But that's because I have to.
+But that's just because I have to.
 I have 2 little girls.
 I have to see through it.
 I have no other choice.
-I don't have the luxury of taking a break.
+I don't have the luxury of taking a pause.
 I never had.

-I'm glad I got married to a girl that is strong mentally, and I hope she doesn't wear down due to my own struggles that I have a hard time expressing.
+I'm glad I got married to a girl that is mentally strong, and I hope she doesn't wear down due to my own struggles that I often times have a hard time expressing.

 There were multiple moments that I just bursted, all of the emotions overflowing that my head started to give up and that led me to spasms.
 I feel ashamed that my wife has to bear through all of that.
 She's undeniably worried that I would end up getting a stroke all because of these episodes.